Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-certificates/README.md

 credential = DefaultAzureCredential()

-# Create a new certificate client using the default credential
-certificate_client = CertificateClient(vault_url=<your-vault-url>, credential=credential)
+certificate_client = CertificateClient(vault_url="https://my-key-vault.vault.azure.net/", credential=credential)
 ```

 ## Key concepts
-With a `CertificateClient` you can get certificates from the vault, create new certificates and
+With a [CertificateClient][certificate_client_docs] you can get certificates from the vault, create new certificates and
 new versions of existing certificates, update certificate metadata, and delete certificates.
 You
 can also manage certificate issuers, contacts, and management policies of certificates.
 This is
 illustrated in the [examples](#examples) below.